Suspected Stroke Algorithm

 - Consult a neurologist or neurosurgeon.
 If the CT scan indicates hemorrhage, consult neurologists and neurosurgeons, and begin the stroke or hemorrhage pathway.

 - Administer aspirin.
 If the patient is not a candidate for fibrinolytic therapy, administer aspirin and begin the stroke or hemorrhage pathway.

 - Begin stroke or hemorrhage pathway.
 Begin the stroke or hemorrhage pathway and admit the patient to the stroke unit or intensive care unit.

-- Review risks/benefits with patient and family.
+- Review risks/benefits with the patient and family.
 If the patient remains a candidate for fibrinolytic therapy, review the risks and benefits of the therapy with the patient and their family within 1 hour of arrival and 3 hours of symptom onset.
 If they agree to the treatment, administer rtPA and do not give the patient anticoagulants or antiplatelets for 24 hours.

-- Begin post-rtPA stoke pathway.
+- Begin post-rtPA stroke pathway.
 Begin the post-rtPA stroke pathway within 3 hours of patient arrival to the emergency department.
 Admit the patient into the stroke unit or intensive care unit and aggressively monitor blood pressure and neurologic deterioration.